 The lack of return on investments in Hadoop data lakes is leading customers to seek other solutions.
 “People are saying we’ve already thrown a lot of money at the problem,” Ittycheria tells Datanami.
 “We’re getting a lot of customers saying I want to operationalize my data lake by putting a lot of the analytics on MongoDB because [that’s where] you have the latest and more accurate data sitting.”

 That’s not to say that the company is going to stop working on OLTP features in support of OLAP features.
 According to Ittycheria, the company is still focused on OLTP.
 “But I should be careful,” he added.
 “There’s definitely a merging in this space, so real time analytics is a thrust that we’re seeing a lot customers use MognoDB for.
 But if you’re doing some esoteric analytics and doing some esoteric queries, you’re not going to use MongoDB for that.
 You’re going to use Cloudera or MapR or Hortonworks.”

 The company already has some analytic capabilities.
 For starters it supports Apache Spark, the uber popular data science framework that’s the darling of data scientists, engineers, and analysts everywhere.
-It also offers a SQL-based BI Connector that lets users explore their MongoDB data through business intelligence tools from Tableau, Qlik, w, and others.
+It also offers a SQL-based BI Connector that lets users explore their MongoDB data through business intelligence tools from Tableau, Qlik, Microsoft, and others.
 And it also offers a graph query engine that enables users to explore connections among different entities stored digitally in the database, enabled through MongoDB’s pluggable architecture.

 But the database will be getting more analytic features in the future to support customer demand.
 “More and more people are doing real-time analytics directly out of the database,” says Eliot Horowitz, MongoDB co-founder and CTO.